A shed where a child was born.

 Meena Alexander was born in Allahabad, India on February 17, 1951.
 She was raised in both India and the Sudan, in North Africa.
 She received a bachelor's degree in French and English from Khartoum University, and a doctorate in English from Nottingham University in England.

 Alexander is also the editor of Indian Love Poems (Everyman’s Library/ Knopf, 2005) and the author of two novels, Nampally Road (1991), and Manhattan Music (1997), and The Shock of Arrival: Reflections on Postcolonial Experience (1996), a volume of poems and essays.
-Her works of criticism include The Poetic Self: Towards a Phenomenology of Romanticism (1979), and Women in Romanticism: Mary Wollstonecraft, Dorothy Wordsworth and Mary Shelley (1989).
+Her works of criticism include Poetics of Dislocation (University of Michigan Press, 2009); Women in Romanticism: Mary Wollstonecraft, Dorothy Wordsworth and Mary Shelley (1989); and The Poetic Self: Towards a Phenomenology of Romanticism (1979).
 Her memoir, Fault Lines, was reissued by the Feminist Press in 2003 with a Coda composed after 9/11.

 She has received awards and fellowships from the John Simon Guggenheim Memorial Foundation, the Fulbright Foundation, the Rockefeller Foundation, the Arts Council of England, the National Endowment for the Humanities, the American Council of Learned Societies, the National Council for Research on Women, the New York State Council on the Arts, and the New York Foundation for the Arts.
-She has taught at the University of Hyderabad, Fordham University and Columbia University.
+She has taught at the University of Hyderabad, Fordham University and Columbia University's Writing Program.
+In 2014, she was named a National Fellow at the Indian Institute of Advanced Study.
 She is Distinguished Professor of English at Hunter College and the Graduate Center, City University of New York.